Rothesay Castle: 16th and 17th centuries

 The forework is an L-plan structure, which jutted into the moat and was accessed by a drawbridge.
 The lower floor comprised a vaulted entrance tunnel running into the older castle courtyard.
 Above, the four-storey tower contained royal lodgings, and still bears the royal coat of arms above the door.
 Also in the early 16th century, a chapel was constructed inside the old castle.
 Simple in form, the chapel measured around 23 ft by 45 ft, and is now the only surviving structure within the curtain wall.
 The north-west tower was converted into a doocot, and is known as the "Pigeon Tower", due to the nest boxes built into the outside wall.

+Esmé Stewart, 1st Duke of Lennox, a favourite of James VI was compelled by the Ruthven Regime to leave Scotland.
+He went first to Dumbarton Castle, then stayed at Rothesay Castle in October 1582.

 Rothesay was garrisoned for the occupying forces of Oliver Cromwell, who invaded Scotland with his New Model Army in the early 1650s.
 On their departure in 1660, the troops partially dismantled the structure.
 What was left was burned by the supporters of Archibald Campbell, 9th Earl of Argyll during his rising of 1685, in support of the Monmouth Rebellion against James VII.

 Repair and restoration

 Following a long period of neglect, the 2nd Marquess of Bute employed 70 men to excavate the ruins, clearing large amounts of rubbish from the castle in 1816–17.
 But it was not until the 1871 that work resumed and the ruins were stabilised.
 The 3rd Marquess, a keen restorer of historic buildings, embarked upon a series of repairs and restorations, following surveys and advice from his regular architect William Burges.
 His "restorations" continued until 1900, and include the clearing and shaping of the moat, as well as the red sandstone additions to the forework, which reinstated the hall roof while significantly altering the character of the building.

-In 1961 Rothesay Castle was given to the state, and is now a Scheduled Ancient Monument, in the care of Historic Scotland.
+In 1961 Rothesay Castle was given to the state, and is now a Scheduled Ancient Monument, in the care of Historic Environment Scotland.

 The castle is open to visitors year round.
 Fine views can be seen from the top of the walls over the town and back towards the mainland.